How Do Kids Learn To Make Friends? They Look To Dad

 - Dads are the point-parent for developing social skills in children.

-- Successful playful interaction with fathers in first grade are correlated to better concentration skills in children and predictive of academic achievement in third grade.
+- Successful playful interaction with fathers in first grade are correlated to better concentration skills in children and was predictive of academic achievement in third grade.

 - Dads are underestimated and undermined when it comes to their children’s role in the development of social skills.